APIs and API collections

 An example screenshot showing the list of recently used API collections

 When you import an API, you can choose which collection you want to put it into or create a new collection, so you always have a place where to put your APIs.
 You can create additional collections at any point.
+You can put both OpenAPI and GraphQL API definitions in the same API collection or create separate API collections for each API type, depending which approach suits you best.

 An API can belong to only one API collection at a time.
 However, if needed, you can import the same API definition into multiple collections and manage each instance of the API separately.